 Reference Inquiries.

 NFPD does not furnish open letters of recommendation or provide letters of reference addressed to "Whom it May Concern."
 In response to inquiries about you from prospective employers/volunteer organizations, NFPD will give only dates of service/employment and position(s) held.
-NFPD will not answer specific questions, or give references regarding former members.
+NFPD will not answer specific questions or give references regarding former members.

 Workplace Anti-Violence Policy.